Colorado BetMGM Bonus Code - First Bet Offer: Up to $1500 Back in Bonus Bets

 How to Bet

-Never played on BetMGM before?
+Never used BetMGM before?
 Getting started is easy.
 To sign up, all you need is a computer or mobile device, plus a method of payment for your first deposit.
-Just follow our link, and the BetMGM site or app will walk you through the process.
+Simply follow our link, and the BetMGM site or app will walk you through the process.

-Looking to bet on a game but don't know where to start?
-Consider some of the most common betting types, such as the moneyline, spread, and over/under.
-A moneyline bet means that you think one of the teams will win.
-Simple as that!
-And if they do, and you bet $10 on odds of +110, you'd get $21 back.
-There isn't a moneyline for this matchup at the moment, but check back later to see if it's posted.

-Although it can be a bit more complicated, betting against the point spread can offer a better payout in certain circumstances.
-If a team, for example, is -6 on the spread, the -6 means that they must win by at least seven points to "cover the spread."
-But if they don't win by enough points, tie, or lose, then their opponent will "cover" the spread, making them the correct side of the wager.
+Although it can be a tad more complicated, betting against the spread can offer a bigger payout or better chance to win in certain situations.
+If a team, for example, is +3, the +3 means that they must win, tie, or lose by no more than the spread amount to "cover."
+But if their opponent wins by more than the spread, then they will "cover" the spread, making them the winning side of the wager.

-Looking for an easier way to bet on a game?
-Try wagering on the over/under (or point total).
-Simply pick whether you believe the combined score of both teams at the end of the game will be higher or lower than the set "total."
-That's all there is to it.

 Games in Colorado Today